gtalarico/flask-vuejs-template/README.md

 Start another terminal window, and from the directory run:

 ```
-$ python app run client
+$ python -m app serve_client
 ```

-This will launch your browser and server the Vue application on `localhost:8080`.
+This will launch your browser and serve the Vue application on `localhost:8080`.
-The vue app will hit `localhost:5000` to fetch resources.
+The vue app will use `localhost:5000` to fetch resources from the flask api.

-This command is a shorthand for changing directory to the `vue_app` directory and running `npm run serve`.
+This command is a shortcut for changing directory to `app/client/vue_app` and running `npm run serve`.

 ## Production Server